This Girl was released in 2009 on the band’s Soul Messin’ album, and then shot to new heights in 2016 after a remix from French DJ Kungs

 Acknowledged yesterday alongside the songwriters were their music publishers – Origin Music Publishing (representing Jake Mason and Ivan Khatchoyan) and Universal Music Publishing (representing Lance Ferguson).

-The 1,000,000,000 List takes into account streaming numbers from all major services including Spotify, Apple Music, YouTube, Vevo, Amazon, and Google Play.
+The 1,000,000,000 List takes into account streaming numbers from major services Spotify, Apple Music and YouTube.
 It’s the first award of its kind to recognise a songwriter’s achievement.